MelanieLinares/portfolio-new/site/content/post/stayonline-us.md

 Making a site responsive is not a matter of making elements fit, but providing an equal experience for users regardless of screen size.
 When conducting competitor research certain layouts stood out as standard practices involving the navigation and homepage.

-![this is the alt text](/img/stayonline-wireframe.png "Title is optional")
+![this is the alt text](/img/stayonline-wireframe.png "Title is optional") *need: mood board of competitor research*

-### Optimizing the Navigation:
+### Optimizing the Navigation and redesigning the homepage
-After years of adding every new product line to the sidebar the experience of navigating the website was less than ideal.
+After years of adding every new product line to the sidebar the experience of navigating product categories was inefficient.

-- Remove header clutter while still showcasing important site information
+- Header clutter was reduced while still showcasing  what Sales determined to be important site information
-- Re-categorize product types and compare homepage and navigation placement with commonly bought products
+- Product types were re-categorized and the homepage featured section changed from including every category to only the most commonly bought product categories
-- Discuss on how to tackle mobile navigation

-### Redesigning the Homepage:
-- Exploring different concepts for showcasing feature products
-- Testing what info is accessed from the homepage
-- Conducting A/B testing on 2-column vs the current 3-column layout
+- Mobile navigation was discussed as part of the desktop responsive implementation

 ### Client Approval:
 Work began on the product after an initial conversations with the lead developer.
-Data was gathered from Google Analytics thanks to close work with the Marketing director.
+Data on bounce-rate was gathered from Google Analytics thanks to close work with the Marketing director.
 A presentation of the benefits of a redesign was given to the CEO.

 </section>

 <section>

-## Content-first & data-driven strategy
+## Content-first and data-driven strategy
 A/B testing was required when changing the content on the homepage.
 There was initial pushback on content because the team was used to approving feature requests without user testing.